 longevitywatch

-Do men also need oestrogen for their health?
+Do men need estrogen for their health?

 Yes, men need oestrogen for strong bones, healthy blood vessels, and fertility.
 Both a deficiency and an excess are harmful, so it is a matter of finding the right balance.